Imperial-visualizations/IOS-Visualisations-App/README.md

 An iOS companion app for Imperial Visualisations.

-Built for use with iOS 13 beta
+Built for use with iOS 13 beta.
+To begin open 'VisualisationsUIKit.xcodeproj' in a copy of the XCode 11 beta.